Speak with an Emacs Lisp

 It's obnoxious to write similar-looking boilerplate code over and over (unless you are a fan of Java).
 Worse yet, it wastes space, distracts readers from the important parts of your code, and can lead to bugs if you write said boilerplate wrong.
 Wouldn't it be nice if we could just tell computers how to write this code for us?
 They can!
 So long as you're writing Lisp.

 When byte compiling an Emacs Lisp file, the byte compiler will complain when it sees functions it doesn't know to be defined.
-You can use declare-function
+You can use declare-function to tell it that a function exists in a certain file:

 (declare-function paredit-backward-delete "paredit")